 About this report

-The consolidated financial statements and group management report of the uvex group are audited in line with legal requirements by the auditing firm Rödl & Partner GmbH.
-The uvex group did not carry out a separate audit for the Sustainability Report 2014, the 2015, 2016/17, 2017/18, 2018/19 updates or for the Sustainability Report 2019/20.
+The consolidated financial statements and group management report of the uvex group are audited by the audit firm Rödl & Partner GmbH in line with the relevant and applicable legal requirements.
+Furthermore, the uvex group did not conduct a separate audit for the Sustainability Report 2014, the updates in 2015, 2016/2017 and 2017/2018 as well as the current Sustainability Report 2018/2019.